Ralphbruens/Etherresistance/README.md

 ## Conclusion
 I really enjoyed the project.
-From research through the archive and finding intersseting material; to turn an artefact inside and out.
-With this proeject I tried to point out the relevantcy of ether resictence and that even radio is an old media there are ways to adopt the thinking of the pirates in contemporary media.
+From research through the archive and finding interesting material; to turn an artefact inside and out.
+With this project I tried to point out the relevancy of ether resictence and that even radio is an old media there are ways to adopt the thinking of the pirates in contemporary media.

 ## Terms: